 If you’re using WordPress, you can schedule your content to be published on a specific date and time.
 You can write several weeks in advance, if you prefer.
 Make Sure You Use Your Keywords In Both The Title And In The Post.

+Do You Know What Your Keywords Are Supposed To Be?

 If Not, You Need To Do Some Keyword Research and find out what Keyword Phrases are being searched for; when it comes to The Content You’re Planning On Publishing.